hextriclosan/rusty-jvm/jimage-rs/README.md

-# jimage-rs
+jimage-rs
 ===
-A fast and efficient Rust library for dealing with Java image files.
+A fast and efficient Rust library for dealing with `jimage` files of Java Platform Module System.

 [![Crate][crate-image]][crate-link]
 [![Docs][docs-image]][docs-link]